navneet-codes/demo-repo/README.md

-# navneet-codes-demo

-This is my first Git Repository.
+# This is my first Git Repository.
 <br>
 Author - Navneet (Ashok)